 2.11.
+Program Coordinator

-Program Coordinator There must be a program coordinator.
+There must be a program coordinator.
 (Core)

 - 2.11.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.11.b.
-The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
-(Core)
+The program coordinator(s) must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
+Additional administrative support must be provided based on the program size as follows: (Core)